-This proposed rule is not expected to have a significant economic impact on a substantial number of small entities within the meaning of the Regulatory Flexibility Act, 5 U.S.C.
-601, et seq., because the rule only clarifies what the contracting officer should consider when planning for and placing orders under multiple-award contracts.
-Therefore, we have not prepared an Initial Regulatory Flexibility Analysis.
-We invite comments from small businesses and other interested parties.
-The Councils will consider comments from small entities concerning the affected FAR subparts in accordance with 5 U.S.C.
-610. Interested parties must submit such comments separately and should cite 5 U.S.C.
-601, et seq.
-(FAR case 1999-014), in correspondence.
+The Department of Defense, the General Services Administration, and the National Aeronautics and Space Administration certify that this final rule will not have a significant economic impact on a substantial number of small entities within the meaning of the Regulatory Flexibility Act, 5 U.S.C.
+601, et seq., because the rule only clarifies what the contracting officer should consider when planning for and placing orders under multiple award contracts.

-C. Paperwork Reduction Act
+Paperwork Reduction Act